jstoppa/jstoppa.com/content/posts/how-to-create-a-model-context-protocol-mcp-to-give-context-to-an-llm/post.md

 {{< x user="jeff_weinstein" id="1893064226899665056" class="center">}}

-This really got me into look at MCPs, particularly its integration with a Large Language Model (LLM).
-To do this, I created an MCP server that uses Hugging Face's GPT-2 to generate task descriptions (not the best model for this task but it's just an example).
+This really got me into looking at MCPs, particularly its integration with a Large Language Model (LLM).
+To do this, I created an MCP server and a client to communicate to each other, this is a very simple example but still gives the foundation.
+Worth metioning that LLMs like ChatGPT or Claude are not very familiar with it since it's very new.

 ## What is MCP?
 The Model Context Protocol (MCP), developed by [Anthropic](https://www.anthropic.com/news/model-context-protocol), is a standard that enables AI models to interact with external systems.
 It works using a client-server model: servers provide resources or tools and clients (such as AI models) access them.
-In this guide I'm building a server that provides a list of task titles and uses an LLM to produce detailed descriptions for those tasks.

 One important concept to understand is how these MCP servers provide functionality to their clients, they do it by exposing three different interfaces: